 It is suggested that core teams are formed within the Systems SC and Standards SC to deal with the metadata catalog topic.
 The Data SC already has a Metadata Catalog Work Group (WG) to deal with this project.
 Feedback to Sub-Committees (SCs) would then be given to the rest of the relevant SC members at SC meetings or via other means of other established ways of communication e.g. e-mail.

 It is suggested that the mandatory metadata fields of the standards and documents listed under paragraph 3 above be documented (e.g. in tabular format) so that it can easily be compared and a consolidated list can be compiled.
-The Metadata WG of the Data SC will take the lead and circulate it to the Standards SC for input (Wim’s draft excel spreadsheet can be used as basis).
+The Metadata WG of the Data SC will take the lead and circulate it to the Standards SC for input (SAEON’s draft excel spreadsheet can be used as basis).

 The SAEON catalog URS was updated after the stakeholders workshop held earlier this year.
 It is proposed that the updated SAEON URS document again be circulated to at least the metadata core team members of the Data, Systems and Standards SC.
 A subsequent meeting will be held between the metadata core team members of the Data SC and the Systems SC (attendance from the Standards SC will be optional).